AcademicAssembly/AAOAI/README.md

 ==============

 Project to develop a suite that enables to extract the OAI metadata and search on it.
-It's name is AIM(Academically Interesting Metadata extractor)
+It's name is AIM OAI(Academic Interesting Metadata extractor on Open Access Iniciative)

 ###The requirements and objectives or this project are:
 - [x] Develop a metadata extractor based on an OAI url.